Opera Fusion: New Works: Awakenings (2020)

 Awakenings, composed by Tobias Picker with a libretto by Aryeh Lev Stollman, participated in OF:NW in 2019.

 Castor and Patience (2020)

 Castor and Patience, composed by Gregory Spears with a libretto by Tracy K. Smith, participated in OF:NW in 2019.

 Postville: Hometown to the World (2020)

 Postville: Hometown to the World, composed by Laura Kaminsky with a libretto by Kimberly Reed, participated in OF:NW in 2018.

 Eurydice (2020)

 Eurydice, composed by Matthew Aucoin with a libretto by Sarah Ruhl, was the 2018 opera workshopped by OF:NW.
 The opera is based on the legend of Orpheus and Eurydice.

+Blind Injustice (2019)

+Blind Injustice, composed by Scott Davenport Richards with a libretto by David Cote, was workshopped by OF:NW in 2019.

 Hadrian (2018)

 Hadrian, composed by Rufus Wainwright with a libretto by Daniel MacIvor, was the 2018 opera workshopped by OF:NW.
 The opera is based on the story of Hadrian, the Roman emperor, and focuses on his relationship with Antinous, a young man.

 Intimate Apparel (2016)

 Intimate Apparel, composed by Ricky Ian Gordon with a libretto by Pulitzer Prize-winning playwright Lynn Nottage, was workshopped by OF:NW in 2016.
 The opera is based on Nottage's play by the same title, and surrounds the life of Esther, an African-American woman who moves to New York City in 1905 to become a seamstress.
 The piece participated in the Metropolitan Opera/Lincoln Center Theater's New Works program in 2017.